-Christmas 2016 a red-hatted gnome appeared amongst the Agapanthus in the front garden.
-A ring of solar powered fairy lights glowed around him as if he were on a stage.
-Which he was, in a way.
+Christmas 2016.
+A red-hatted gnome appeared among the Agapanthus in the front garden.
+Solar powered fairy lights glowed around him as if he were on a stage.
+Which, in a way, he was.

-I protested vigorously.
-But the gnome belonged to my partner and, as we all know, relationships are about compromise.
-Grudgingly, I agreed he, the gnome that is, could stay until Christmas was over.
-He’d then be put in the shed until next Christmas.
+I protested.
+The gnome was my partner’s and, as we all know, it’s all about compromise.
+Grudgingly, I agreed.
+The gnome could stay until Christmas was over.
+Then he’d hibernate in the shed for a year.

-From my desk I saw a young girl excitedly pulling her mum towards the garden.
-Through partially closed Venetians, I could see them but they couldn’t see me.
-The girl was spellbound.
+Through partially closed Venetian blinds I saw a young girl pulling her mum towards the garden.
+The girl was mesmerised.
 ‘Come on.
 That’s enough of the gnome for today’ the mum said.
-Trying to move the girl along.
+Moving her daughter along.
 ‘We can come back again tomorrow’.

-More young fans of this enigmatic garden ornament followed.
-Peering between the bars of the railing.
+More young fans followed.
+Peering through the bars of the railing.
 Parents indulged their children for a few minutes on the walk home from school.
-The gnome was a feature of their day.
+The gnome had become a feature of their day.

-As kids, when my parents drove us to the seaside, Bridlington or Scarborough, we’d pass a country house with 2 teddy bears in the window.
+As kids, when my parents took us to the seaside, Bridlington or Scarborough, we’d pass a country house with 2 teddy bears in the window.
 Arms in the air as if waving.
-As we approached my dad called out ‘the teddies are coming up!
-Are we all ready?!’
+My dad called out ‘the teddies are coming up!
+Are we ready?!’
 We all waved as we passed.
-Even when the house was sold the new owners kept the 2 teddies.
+Even when the house was sold the new owners kept the teddies.
 Maybe our gnome would create similar memories for these children?

-Removing the gnome would make me the post-Christmas-grinch.
+I couldn’t be the post-Christmas-grinch and remove the gnome.
 I’m grumpy, but not that grumpy.
-If he was to stay, I’d need to embrace the gnome.
-Pimp him up to entertain the grown-ups as well as the kids.
+If he was to stay, I’d embrace the gnome.
+Pimp him.
+Amuse grown-ups as well as the kids.

-I checked no one was around outside before I climbed over the bushes and pushed the sign firmly into the ground.
-It would be funnier if no one saw me put it there.
-It should just appear.
+I checked no one was around outside before climbing over the bushes.
+I pushed the sign firmly into the ground.

-Pun number one was Gnomer Simpson.
+Pun number one: Gnomer Simpson.
 Pretty good I thought.

-The gnome and sign probably sound a bit eccentric.
-But our neighbourhood, Newtown in New South Wales, is exactly that.
+This may all sound a bit eccentric.
+But our neighbourhood, Newtown in New South Wales, is exactly proudly that.
 My favourite mailbox, for example, has Barbie dolls dressed as a foxy policewoman and tennis player.
 Standing on AstroTurf, either side of a tennis net.
-No Junk Mail written on a tennis ball swinging out in front of them.
+No Junk Mail on a tennis ball swinging out in front of them.

-In a moment of perfect serendipity, as I described the diverse nature of the neighbourhood to a visiting friend, a cyclist passed by.
-A woman with brightly coloured hair, wearing a floor-length red velvet dress.
-Bubbles plumed behind her.
-Pumped out by a bubble making machine in the basket behind her seat.
+Serendipitously, as I described the diverse nature of the neighbourhood to a visiting friend, a cyclist passed by.
+A woman with brightly coloured hair and a floor-length red velvet dress.
+Bubbles plumed behind her from a machine in the basket behind her seat.

-The gnome was gaining notoriety.
-But events took a sinister turn.
+As the gnome gained notoriety events took a sinister turn.
 He was stolen during the night.
 Gnome-napped.
 I put out an SOS on the local community Facebook page (‘Have you seen this gnome?’).
 We found him nearby, just out of sight, down an alleyway.
 The back of his head smashed in.
 A prank gone wrong rather than a malicious assault.
-A bit of cranial surgery, with a big Band Aid, and he was back on duty.
+Cranial surgery, with a big Band-Aid, and he was back on duty.

 A few weeks later, another nighttime incident.
-Two more gnomes mysteriously joined our gnome in the garden.
+Two more gnomes mysteriously joined him.
 One wearing a Hawaiian Leis, the other bunny ears.
-I didn’t even want one gnome and now I had three.
+I didn’t even want one tacky gnome.
+Now I have three.

 The gnome has become an Instagram star.
 His moniker: YourGnomieHomie.
 Follow him if you like gnome puns.
 (A niche market admittedly)